Raw honey tends to crystallize relatively quickly.

 You do not want to over heat it and definitely do not use a microwave.

-put the honey jar in the hot water and leave over night.
+Now put the honey jar in the hot water, put the lid over it and leave over night.

 In the morning the honey should be decrystallized.